Sept 25 & Oct 2, 2021

 The first step – make your puppet!

-Alexa will lead a Giant Puppet making workshop on September 25th at 10am.
+Alexa will lead a Giant Puppet making workshop at Silver Spire United Church on September 25th at 10am.
 Groups of up to 6 will create their puppet’s head and hands under Alexa’s instruction, and then take their puppet pieces home for the finishing touches.
 Your puppet can be a person, an animal, a favourite character, a mystical creature… anything you want!

 Unable to attend the workshop?